As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Please refer to the following video on how to put it back.
 At the same time remember to give the group head internal a good brush and wipe if you haven’t been doing.

-Solution: The steam wand only removes water but keeps all the minerals in.
-Over time, there maybe a high concentration of minerals in the water.
+Answer: The steam wand only removes water but keeps all the minerals in.
+Over time, there may be a high concentration of minerals or sediments left in the water.
+Within the machine, the water only passes through copper, brass and some silicone hose.
+In some models, the boiler is nickel plated and there’s nothing in it that will rust.

 Issue: Steam is not coming out from the steam wand